-- S q6f feel it is important to come to school every day? - S q6g feel it is important to pay attention in class? - S q6h think doing homework is important? - S q6i try hard to get good grades?
+- q6f feel it is important to come to school every day? q6g feel it is important to pay attention in class? - S q6g feel it is important to pay attention in class?
+S q6h think doing homework is important? - S q6h think doing homework is imp S q6i try hard to get good grades?